 Editorial: Why wine scores will be around a while longer

 Talk to anyone in the wine world and you’ll hear the same refrain: wine scoring is under pressure.
 Winemaking competency means there are increasingly fewer substandard wines.
 Tastes are more fragmented.
 Technology is creeping in making human-generated ratings redundant.
-And human behaviour increasingly makes And human behaviour increasingly renders scores more problematic than helpful, as wine politics, stylistic diversity, and personal taste complicate any single number’s authority.
+And human behaviour increasingly makes more problematic than helpful, as wine politics, stylistic diversity, and personal taste complicate any single number’s authority.

 Firstly, there’s the simple reality of wine itself.
 South African producers, particularly at the upper end, are astonishingly proficient.
 The days when quality varied wildly from bottle to bottle or vintage to vintage are largely behind us.
 The 100-point system was supposed to offer a more nuanced calibration than the old-school 20-point scale, but today, most wines are simply “good.”